Dodgers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have been the moneyline favorite 54 total times this season.
-They've finished 32-22 in those games.
+- The Dodgers have won 33 of the 55 games they were favored on the moneyline this season (60%).

-- In games it has played as moneyline favorites with odds of -227 or shorter, Los Angeles has a 5-2 record (winning 71.4% of its games).
+- Los Angeles has won all three games it has played as moneyline favorites with odds of -275 or shorter.

-- The Dodgers have a 69.4% chance to win this contest based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Dodgers have an implied win probability of 73.3%.

-- In the 66 games in which bookmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 36 times (36-26-4).
+- In the 67 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 36 times (36-27-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!